-- NIBP view 1 NIBP of displays the SYS/DIA measurements as the primary content and the MAP calculation as secondary content. - NIBP view 2 NIBP content and the SYS/DIA as secondary content.
+- NIBP view 1 NIBP oo displays the SYS/DIA measurements as the primary content and the MAP calculation as secondary content. - NIBP view 2 NIBP of displays the MAP calculation as the primary content and the SYS/DIA as secondary content.